jeevantjr/rdhs-stats-pwa/README.md

 ---

 ## 👨‍💻 Developer
+ Under the vision of <strong>‘Transforming Public Health through Digital Innovation’</strong>,this platform was developed and is continuously maintained by
 **Dr T. Jeevaraaj (MBBS, MCGP, MSc in Biomedical Informatics)**
 **Medical Officer – Health Information**
 **RDHS Office, Trincomalee**